-This guide will help you prepare for surgery to remove your gallbladder (cholecystectomy) at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.
+This guide will help you prepare for surgery to remove your gallbladder (cholecystectomy) at Memorial Sloan Kettering (MSK).
+It will also help you understand what to expect during your recovery.
 Read through this guide at least once before your surgery and then use it as a reference in the days leading up to your surgery.
 Bring this guide with you every time you come to MSK, including the day of your surgery, so that you and your healthcare team can refer to it throughout your care.

 Your gallbladder is a small, tear-drop shaped organ located under your liver (see Figure 1).
 Its main function is to store bile.
 Bile is a substance that is made in the liver and helps your body digest fats.
 Your gallbladder releases bile when food, especially fatty food, enters the digestive tract.
 When your gallbladder is removed, your liver will take over this function.

 Cholecystectomy is a surgery that is done to remove your gallbladder.
 Your gallbladder can be removed in one of two ways—laparoscopically or through an open incision (surgical cut).
 Your surgeon will speak with you about the best surgery option for you.

 In a laparoscopic gallbladder removal surgery, your surgeon will make 4 very small incisions (see Figure 2).
 Each one will be about ½ inch long.

 One of the incisions will be in or near your navel (belly button).
 Your surgeon will insert an instrument called a laparoscope through this incision.
 The laparoscope is a thin tube that has a video camera at the tip.
 Carbon dioxide gas is blown into your abdomen (belly) so that it expands.
 This makes room for your surgeon to see your organs and tissues.
 Other instruments will be inserted through the other incisions to cut your gallbladder.
 Your gallbladder will then removed through the incision at your navel.